anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 From IETF draft 04 -> IETF draft 05:

+* Added explanation of MASA requiring domain CA cert in section 5.5.1 and section 5.5.2, issue #36
+* Removed reference to CAB Forum as not needed for BRSKI-PRM specifically, issue #65
-* Enhanced error codes in section 5.5.1, issue #39
+* Enhanced error codes in section 5.5.1, issue #39, #64
 * Enhanced security considerations and privacy considerations, issue #59
 * Reworked terminology of "enrollment object", "certification object", "enrollment request object", etc., issue #27
 * Reworked all message representations to align with encoding